 - Making Urban Bodies self-reliant

-- Share of public transport is declining, it needs to be increased to meet the needs of increasing urbanisation.
+- The share of public transport is declining, it needs to be increased to meet the needs of increasing urbanization.

-- Rising air pollution, increase in road congestion due to increase in urbanisation.
+- Rising air pollution, increase in road congestion due to an increase in urbanization.

 Smart Cities – UPSC Notes:- Download PDF Here